zenml-io/blog.zenml.io/_posts/2021-11-03-level-up-your-testing.md

 ## 1. One-size-fits-all won't cut it

-Looking at things from a higher level, it's important to realise that there are lots of different approaches that you could take to testing.
+Looking at things from a higher level, it's important to realize that there are lots of different approaches that you could take to testing.
 It's a truism that you should 'test intent, not implementation', but I imagine that in some scenarios like for software being deployed on a space shuttle you'd want to maybe also test the implementation as well.

 Similarly, different companies and projects have different needs for testing.
 If you're a huge company, testing is a way of ensuring reliability and preventing catastrophic failures along the way.
 If you're a small company, where speed of creation and the pace of development is frantic, having too rigid a set of tests may actually end up hurting you by stifling your ability to iterate through ideas and changes quickly.